mavens-group/mavens-group.github.io/webpage/content/position/project/index.md

 ### What We Expect

 - A minimum commitment of three semesters.
-We do not take students for a single semester — see the [joining page](../before) for why.
+We do not take students for a single semester — meaningful research is not possible on that timescale, and it is not fair to either of us to start something we cannot finish.
 - Willingness to read difficult material, debug things that break, and write up your work as you go.
 - Honesty about what you do and don't understand.

 ### How to Apply

 Write to me with your details and a short note on what about the group's work interests you.

-Before applying, read
-- [Joining MAVENs](../before/) page — it covers what working here actually looks like.
+Before applying, read the [Joining MAVENs](../before/) page — it covers what working here actually looks like.
-- [Getting Started](../start/) page — it covers what is expected from you.

 ### Deadline